guyinacube/powerapps-docs-pr/articles/guided-learning/learning-understand-basics-formulas.md

 ![Fx button on the formula bar](./media/learning-understand-basics-formulas/formula-fx-button.png)

-On the **Insert** tab, click or tap **Text box**.
+On the **Insert** tab, click or tap **Label**.
 When it appears in the form, move the text box to a location where it doesn't cover any other fields.

 Click or tap the **Fx** button, and in the list of options under **Text**, click or tap **Left**.
 The **Left** function appears in the formula bar and will extract the left portion of some text.
 In the formula bar, type: